 McLaughlin presented two programs to TRI, and they readily agreed to commit $500,000 to each program.
 The first, the Bridges to the Doctorate program, provides fellowship support for top domestic master’s students from diverse backgrounds with a strong interest in transitioning into a Ph.D. program and the academic potential to do so.
 After successfully completing the Bridges program, the newly minted Ph.D. students then receive 5 full years of funding as Rackham Merit Fellows.

 The second funding program provides scholarship support for students from Morehouse College, Spelman College and Clark University, our dual-degree partner schools who are part of the Atlanta University Center consortium (AUC).
 The AUC is the world’s oldest and largest association of historically black colleges and universities.
-Through the AUC’s Dual Degree Engineering Program (DDEP), students complete the bachelor’s and master’s degrees in engineering over the course of 5 years, including the final 2.5 years spent at the University of Michigan.
+Through the AUC’s Dual Degree Engineering Program (DDEP), students receive both a BS from the HBCU and a BSE from U-M.

 John Leonard, Vice President for Research at TRI states, “Improving the size and the diversity of the U.S. engineering talent pipeline is key to creating future technology and societal innovations.
 TRI is very excited to help these talented students pursue their dreams and graduate degrees in engineering.”